Logo XpertSource

 Couple consulting their financial advisor

-When to withdraw your FHSA to take advantage of its benefits?
+When to withdraw your FHSA to maximize its benefits

-The timing of withdrawing funds from your FHSA depends mainly on your situation.
-However, some factors are worth considering.
+The timing of withdrawing funds from your FHSA largely depends on your specific situation, but there are some important factors to consider.

-Are you buying an eligible home?
-You can then withdraw your funds at the time of your purchase, without any limit on the amount and without tax consequences.
+• Are you buying an eligible home?
+If so, you can withdraw your funds at the time of your purchase, without any limit on the amount and without any tax consequences.
+There is no minimum holding period for the funds in your account, unlike the RRSP.
+This means you could theoretically contribute one day and withdraw the nest, as long as the funds are used for purchasing an eligible home.

-Some withdrawals made within 30 days of acquiring an eligible home may also be allowed without taxation, under certain conditions.
+• What about withdrawals within 30 days of purchasing a home?
+Some withdrawals made within 30 days of acquiring an eligible home may also be allowed without taxation, provided certain conditions are met.

 Looking to buy your first home in Quebec?